Biocomplex purification

 • High recovery;

-• Accompanied software: ASTRA enables easy analysis of molar mass and radius; Vision Design enables simulation of experiments for optimal separation.
+• Accompanied software: ASTRA enables easy analysis of molar mass and radius; Vision Design enables simulation of experiments for optimal separation and analysis of charge.

 Dynamic light scattering measurement service